Here are the major retailers that are closing stores in the U.S. in 2020, starting with the biggest announcements.

 The very first Modell's store opened in 1889, and before this year's closures there were more than 140 locations along the East Coast.

 Stores closing in 2020: 22

-CVS intends to close fewer than two dozen of its drugstores in 2020, which is about half the number that have shut down in 2019.
+CVS intends to close around two dozen of its drugstores in 2020, which is about half the number that shut down in 2019.

 You'll still find one on nearly ever corner, because there will be roughly 9,900 remaining CVS locations.